yunhaixiang/yunhaimath/index.md

 <!---I have a math blog called [_The Singularity_](https://thesingularity.me){:target="_blank"}. -->

-Outside math, I'm curious, but not very knowledgeable, about philosophy.
-I also dabble in close-up magic, which is a hobby I've had since I was young.
+Outside math, I dabble in close-up magic, which is a hobby I've had since I was young.
 In my free time, I also enjoy anime, vintage films, single player video games, and science fiction novels.